planado/reasonml-buildpack/README.md

 #### Heroku CLI

-First, check your Heroku app has the Ruby and Node buildpacks added, in the command line run:

-    heroku buildpacks

-If they are added you should see:

-    your-app-1234 Buildpack
-    1. heroku/nodejs
-    2. heroku/ruby
+First, check your environment has bs-platform installed (e.g., with npm or yarn).
 To add the Webpack Rails buildpack in the last index, run this command:

     heroku buildpacks:add --index 3 https://github.com/reasonml/reasonml-buildpack.git